Filmmaking Tools & Gears to make an Independent Film on a Budget

 6. Lighting Equipment ($50-$100)

-Such high-quality lighting tools make a fundamental part of the filmmaking tools and equipment, as it is a very basic requirement to create the right visual mood, the aesthetic, the atmosphere of the shot as well as its appeal to the audience.
+Such high-quality lighting tools, like a lighting kit with good lighting, make a fundamental part of the filmmaking tools and equipment you need, as it is a very basic requirement to create the right visual mood, the aesthetic, the atmosphere of the shot as well as its appeal to the audience.

 The CFL softbox lights are a good option, priced under $100, to start and set up a budget film studio.

-Moreover, to enhance the natural lighting, you can also get the 5 in 1 reflector, priced under $50, which is foldable and affordable, to either help reflect or diffuse the lighting, as per the filmmaking requirement.
+Moreover, to enhance the natural lighting, you can also get the 5 in 1 reflector, priced under $50, which is foldable and affordable, to either help reflect or act as a diffuser to control light onto the set, as per the filmmaking requirement.

 7. Video Editors

-After the film has been produced and shot, editing the audio and the video is the fundamental part of the filmmaking process.
-It is very much important and can be learned easily as well.
+After the film has been produced and shot, editing the audio and the video is the fundamental piece of equipment used in film production.
+Achieving the desired outcome is important and can be learned easily as well.

 You can edit videos on phones and tablets these days.
 Some editors are made for Macs and some work on Windows, Linux, and Mac.
-I have listed 3 below
+To achieve a professional-looking edit, I have listed 3 below

 There are many other similar software tools available for free and at a premium price.
-If you are just starting out in the industry, I recommend starting out with an OpenShot, which is free and nice tutorials on YouTube about it.
+If you’re an independent filmmaker just starting out in the industry, I recommend starting out with an OpenShot, which is free and has nice tutorials on YouTube about it.

 Masterclass has a beautiful article on video editing.
 Here’s another one on audio editing too.